 Neural tuning.
-NB stimulation did not responses for the best visual stimulus location enhanced responses to visual stimuli at non-optimal locations, which resulted in broadening of receptive fields during the cue presentation and delay period (second visual stimulus in Fig. -E; first visual stimulus in Fig. S2F-J).
+NB stimulation did not increase responses for the best visual stimulus location but instead enhanced responses to visual stimuli at non-optimal locations, which resulted in broadening of receptive fields during the cue presentation and delay period (second visual stimulus in Fig. 5C-E; first visual stimulus in Fig. S2F-J).
 The broadening of the receptive fields was also evident in the remember-second task (Fig. S3F-J).
-The population tuning curve based on the second-visual stimulus location illustrated the effect (Fig. ).
-In order to quantify differences in responsiveness to sub-optimal visual stimuli, we relied on a selectivity index (SI) defined as (Max-Min)/(Max+Min) where Max and Min represent the firing rate to the best and worst stimulus location for each neuron NB stimulation produced a significantly lower SI value, (2-way ANOVA with factors remember-first/remember-second tasks and stimulation: main effect of stimulation F1,53 = 25.4, p = 5.7x10-6 for cue period, and F1,53 = 24.2, p = 8.7x10-6 for delay period).
-Fig. Unlike the decrease in selectivity for visual stimulus location in prefrontal neuronal activity, the representation of task information (higher firing rate for remember-first or remember-second) was relatively unaffected by NB stimulation (Fig. S9C).
+The population tuning curve based on the second-visual stimulus location illustrated the effect (Fig. 5I).
+In order to quantify differences in responsiveness to sub-optimal visual stimuli on a neuron-by-neuron basis, we relied on a selectivity index (SI) defined as (Max-Min)/(Max+Min) where Max and Min represent the firing rate to the best and worst stimulus location for each neuron (Fig. S7).
+NB stimulation produced a significantly lower SI value, consistently across neurons (2-way ANOVA with factors remember-first/remember-second tasks and stimulation: main effect of stimulation F1,53 = 25.4, p = 5.7x10-6 for cue period, and F1,53 = 24.2, p = 8.7x10-6 for delay period).
+Considering the discriminability of stimuli, which depends not only on the mean firing rate but also their variability, yielded similar results: The Receiver Operating Characteristic contrasting each neuron’s best and worst location declined for both the first and second stimulus under NB stimulation (Fig. S8).
+So did the Percentage of Explained Variance, which takes into account responses to all stimuli, and not just the best and worst (Fig. S9A-B).
+Unlike the decrease in selectivity for visual stimulus location in prefrontal neuronal activity, however, the representation of task information (higher firing rate for remember-first or remember-second) was relatively unaffected by NB stimulation (Fig. S9C).